Leo Baker (skateboarder): Other ventures

 Prior to turning pro and moving to New York, Baker worked as a graphic designer in Los Angeles, an environment they found unfulfilling; however, Baker continues to pursue creative projects, including a collaboration with fellow NYC skateboarder Brian Anderson resulting in the release of Cave Homo ("Human Beware" in Latin, a pun on Cave emptor, or "Buyer beware") Volume II in which they were featured (Volume I featured Anderson), a limited-run zine whose inverse side features original works by queer artists, and a portion of whose proceeds goes to support The Trevor Project.
+In June 2021, Baker's memoir Skate for Your Life was published by Penguin Workshop for the "Pocket Change Collective" series.
+The book shares about their journey of authenticity and challenges in the skateboarding industry.

+Media appearances

-Baker also appears in the 2020 video game Tony Hawk's Pro Skater 1 + 2, a remake of the first two Tony Hawk's Pro Skater video games, making him the first non-binary and transgender professional skateboarder in the series.
+Baker appears in the 2020 video game Tony Hawk's Pro Skater 1 + 2, a remake of the first two Tony Hawk's Pro Skater video games, making him the first non-binary and transgender professional skateboarder in the series.

-In 2022, Baker starred in the Netflix biographical documentary film titled Stay on Board: The Leo Baker Story, directed by directed by Nicola Marsh and Giovanni Reda.
+In 2022, Baker starred in the Netflix biographical documentary film titled Stay on Board: The Leo Baker Story, directed by Nicola Marsh and Giovanni Reda.
 This documentary details his life and experience as a transgender man.
-It focuses on his struggles as a trans man in the professional skating industry, as well as how these experiences have influenced his day to day life.
+It focuses on his struggles as a trans man in the professional skating industry, as well as how these experiences have influenced his day-to-day life.